-From time to time, we have used open market share repurchases to adjust our capital position and enhance long term expected returns to our shareholders.
-On May 15, 2013, our existing Board authorization to purchase up to 20 million of our shares was amended to authorize the purchase of up to 25 million shares.
-As of December 31, 2013, we had repurchased 20.4 million shares under this authorization.
+During 2014, we repurchased \$3.2 million shares for \$500.0 million in the open market and paid \$145.9 million in dividends to adjust our capital position and enhance long term expected returns to our shareholders.
+On November 19, 2014, our existing Board authorization to purchase up to 25 million of our shares was amended to authorize the purchase of up to 30 million shares.
+As of December 31, 2014, we had repurchased 23.7 million shares under this authorization.

-On October 14, 2011, we renewed our shelf registration statement on Form S-3ASR with the Securities and Exchange Commission ("SEC"), as a Well Known Seasoned Issuer.
+On July 9, 2014, we renewed our shelf registration statement on Form S-3ASR with the Securities and Exchange Commission ("SEC"), as a Well Known Seasoned Issuer.
 This shelf registration statement can be used by Group to register common shares, preferred shares, debt securities, warrants, share purchase contracts and share purchase units; by Holdings to register debt securities and by Everest Re Capital Trust III ("Capital Trust III") to register trust preferred securities.